codedhola/wild-oasis-customer/README.md

 ### WIld Oasis (Client)

-This project is made with Vite, code written by Coded Hola ❤️
+This project is made with Nextjs, code written by Coded Hola ❤️